-The Master Gardeners of Hunt County is an educational and volunteer program offered by Texas A&M AgriLife Extension Service of the Texas A&M University System.
-After 66 hours of instruction in botany, soil science, entomology, plant pathology, turf grass, fruits, nuts, and berries, vegetable gardening, etc., Master Gardeners volunteer at least 50 hours the first year and at least 12 hours each year thereafter.
+The Master Gardeners of Hunt County is a volunteer and educational program offered by Texas A&M AgriLife Extension Service of the Texas A&M University System.
+We receive 66 hours of instruction in botany, soil science, entomology, plant pathology, turf grass, fruits, nuts, and berries, vegetable gardening, etc., and then volunteer at least 50 hours the first year and at least 20 hours each year thereafter.
+Master Gardeners also continue to educate ourselves and can obtain specialization certificates.

 2217 Washington Street